-- Public art installations on/alongside current and future urban trails, sidewalks, or bus stops
+- Public art installations or performances on/alongside current and future bike paths, sidewalks, or bus stops

 - Starting a walking or biking school bus program

-- Leading a neighborhood conversation or hosting a BBQ or block party about safe mobility
+- Leading a neighborhood conversation or campaign for active mobility

 - Hosting bicycle / scooter safety education workshops near current + future urban trails